ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

     - Authentication API (with a username and password input)

 ### 1.1.
 Assets Included
-Bi-Directional SSO capability between Siteminder and ForgeRock IAM help minimize risk and time to market in complex migration projects.
+Bi-Directional SSO capability between Siteminder and ForgeRock IAM helps minimize risk and time to market in complex migration projects.
 ForgeRock understands the customer needs to speed up migration design decisions and cut implementation time, and is thus delivering as part of the Migration Accelerators the following assets:
 - Collection of Custom Migration Authentication Nodes (ValidateLegacyToken, GenerateLegacyToken, RetrieveLegacyProfile)
 - Pre-built Migration Authentication Tree with Bi-Directional SSO support that embeds the custom nodes and migration know-how (including handle for invalid authentication attempts)